The Validity Gap in Health AI Evaluation: A Cross-Sectional Analysis of Benchmark Composition: Results

-\paragraph{Assessment of Clinical Risk.} Overall, 72.7\% ($N=13,605$) of queries were classified as low-risk (Table~\ref{tab:baseline_characteristics}).
-High-risk prompts requiring triage or urgent safety guidance were concentrated almost entirely in MedRedQA and HealthBench Main.
-Excluding these Generation 2 and 3 datasets from an evaluation pipeline would eliminate nearly all exposure to clinically sensitive scenarios, skewing safety assessments toward the low-acuity ``Generation 1'' content.
+Beyond the four primary blind spots, 72.7\% of queries were classified as low-risk, with high-risk scenarios concentrated almost entirely in Generation~2 (MedRedQA) and Generation~3 (HealthBench Main); excluding these datasets would eliminate nearly all exposure to clinically sensitive scenarios.

-To promote transparency and reproducibility, we have open-sourced an automated analysis and visualization framework that generates standardized dataset summaries (``Query Profile Facts'').
-This system provides consistent profiling of context, intent, and topic distributions for any new dataset, enabling rapid comparison and extension of the benchmark suite.
-The automated tool ensures that subsequent datasets can be analyzed and visualized using the same standardized representations used throughout this study.